 Yeah, 50 of them.

-I went down to where was this?
+I went down to, where was this, South Carolina something?

 I forget where there were three protesters outside.

-There were 2200 happy, ecstatic people inside.
+There were 2,200 happy, ecstatic people inside.

-And the picture the next day on the front of the local paper was limbaugh protested in South Carolina appearance by three people.
+And the picture the next day on the front of the local paper was Limbaugh protested in South Carolina appearance by three people.

 How long a period of time?

-Um a couple of months, maybe.
+A couple of months, maybe.

 The gasoline prices are coming down.

-However, the uh agency said it had found 15 examples that fit lawmakers' definition of price gouging at the refining wholesale or retail level, said that factors like regional and local market trends appeared to explain the pricing in nearly all cases.
+However, the agency said it had found 15 examples that fit lawmakers' definition of price gouging at the refining, wholesale, or retail level.

 No evidence that big oil illegally manipulated gas prices.